8 MSPs and the Scottish Greens best ever result | Ric Lander

 The result sees the Greens secure as the forth party of Scottish politics after the Lib Dems dismal result of four MSPs.
 They’ll also lose various privileges to contribute to committee business, while the Greens will now be able to cover more areas within the Parliament.

 For the first time the Scottish Greens will also have both their co-leaders in Parliament.
 Lorna Slater retained the second Lothian seat for the Greens, taking up a seat formerly held by Andy Wightman.
-He quite the party in 2020 over its support for trans rights, and had a failed run in the Highlands as an independent.
+He quit the party in 2020 and had a failed run in the Highlands as an independent.

 The current co-leaders will be joined by one former one: Maggie Chapman, former Edinburgh Councillor, who also co-founded Bright Green back in 2010, will represent the North East.

-Note: A previous version of this article erroneously stated that the regional list result for the Greens was 8%.
-Text regarding Andy Wightman has also been removed – Editor